Jonathan Mboyo Esole: Early life and career

-Esole was born in Kinshasa and attended Collège Boboto.
+Esole was born in Kinshasa and attended Boboto College.
 He moved to Belgium at the age of three and did not return to the Congo for six years.
 He studied at the Free University of Brussels, the same university his father had attended.
 In his thesis, Unicité de la supergravité D=4 N=1 par les méthodes BRST, he demonstrated the uniqueness of N=1 supergravity in four spacetime dimensions with minimal assumptions using homological methods.
 This was a major result in the field as it showed that under mild assumptions that if a free graviton is coupled to a particle of spin 3/2, the only consistent theory will have supersymmetry..

 He graduated Summa cum laude in 2001, and won the prize for the best thesis.
 He joined the University of Cambridge for his doctoral studies to study Part III of the Mathematical Tripos, working under director of studies Fernando Quevedo.
 He moved to Leiden University for his PhD, working with Ana Achúcarro on cosmic strings.
 His thesis considered Fayet-Iliopoulos terms and BPS cosmic strings in N = 2 supergravity.
 He served as a visiting fellow at Stanford University, working with Renata Kallosh.
 He joined KU Leuven as a Marie Curie Fellow, working with Antoine Van Proeyen and Frederic Denef on string theory and supergravity.
 He spoke at the Marie Curie Fellow Training Workshop.